Robust Frequent Directions with Application in Online Learning: The Online Newton Step by RFD

 \section{The Online Newton Step by RFD}

 We now present the sketched online Newton step by robust frequent directions (RFD-SON).
 The procedure is shown in Algorithm \ref{alg:RFD-ONS}, which is similar to sketched online Newton step (SON) algorithms \citep{luo2016efficient} but uses the new sketching method RFD.
+The matrix $\bH^\ut$ in Line 10 will not be constructed explicitly in practice, which is only used to the ease of analysis.
+The updates of $\bu^\ut$ and $\w^\ut$ can be finished in $\fO(md)$ time and space complexity by the Woodbury identity.
+We demonstrate the details in Appendix .
+When $d$ is large, RFD-SON is much efficient than the standard online Newton step with the full Hessian that requires $\fO(d^2)$ both in time and space.

 Note that we do not require the hyperparameter $\alpha_0$ to be strictly positive in RFD-SON.
-In practice, RFD-SON always archives good performance by setting $\alpha_0=0$, which leads to a hyperparameter-free algorithm, while existing SON algorithm needs to select $\alpha_0$ carefully.
-We consider the general cases that $\alpha_0 \geq 0$ in this section for the ease of analysis.
+In practice, RFD-SON always archives good performance by setting $\alpha_0=0$, which leads to a hyperparameter-free algorithm, while the existing SON algorithm needs to select $\alpha_0$ carefully.
+We consider the general case that $\alpha_0 \geq 0$ in this section for the ease of analysis.

 \begin{thm} Let $\mu=\min_{t=1}^T\{\mu_t\}$ and $\fK={\mathop{\bigcap}}_{t=1}^T\fK_t$.
 Then under Assumptions \ref{asm:bound} and \ref{asm:curv} for any $\w\in\fK$, Algorithm \ref{alg:RFD-ONS} has the following regret for $\alpha_0>0$